Sayrahh8/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-shell script that adds the two numbers stored in the environment variables
+script that adds the two numbers stored in the environment variables